Gas Bottle Testing – LPG Tank Testing Facts

 5. The cylinder neck and valve threads are inspected for any damage.

-6. A new test date is stamped into the cylinder neck ring.
+6. A new gas bottle testing date is stamped into the cylinder neck ring.

 7. A new valve is installed.